Get Involved

 • Develop skills for better conversation, including asking curious questions

-• To earn the Badge, students will:
+• To earn the skill badge, students will:

 • Complete online Perspectives modules